 Highgate’s pro-active pastoral care underpins all of our activities: wellbeing is at the heart of all our thinking.

-We know joining a Sixth Form is a big change, even if you are currently in Year 11 at Highgate!
-We try hard to ensure your transition is as stress-free as possible.
+We know joining a Sixth Form is a big change, even if you are currently in Year 11 at Highgate.
+We try hard to ensure your transition is as smooth and stress-free as possible.

-As well as form tutors, every house has a Head of House who keeps an eye on how you are doing in and out of lessons, and liaises with your teachers and parents/carers.
-If you have any concerns, academic or otherwise, your Head of House is on hand.
+As well as form tutors, every house has a Head of House who also supports you academically and pastorally, as well as the other pupils in the house.
+They will be the person who liaises with your teachers and parents/carers, and if you have any concerns, academic or otherwise, your Head of House is on hand.

-Every week the whole house attends a House Meeting, run by the Head of House (or the House Captains, who are the sixth former leaders of the house), so you get to know those in the years above and below.
-There are inter-house activities and competitions, from sports to debating to drama.
-The highlight of the year is our house singing competition in September, which gives our new Year 12 members the chance to meet other members of their house and brings everyone together.
+Once a week the whole House attends a House Meeting, providing an opportunity to meet those in the years above and below.
+There are inter-house activities and competitions, from netball and football to debating and drama.
+One of the many highlights is our House Singing competition (usually in September), which gives our new Year 12 pupils (and Year 9s) a brilliant occasion to meet other members of their house.

-Pastoral care is supported by our Heads of School, House Captains and Prefects.
-Our Heads of School are democratically elected by teachers and sixth formers each year, while our Prefects are sixth formers who apply for their position, undertaking a selection process that mirrors what one should expect when applying for a job.
+There are various ways to play your part in our School community.
+We have a Sixth Form Council, which represent the views of pupils in Years 12 and 13.
+There are two Year 13 House Captains; Heads and Deputy Heads of School; and fifty Prefects.
+Our two Heads of School and their four Deputies are elected by their year group, while our Prefects are sixth formers who apply for their position, undertaking a selection process that mirrors what you would expect when applying for a job.

 Education is a shared venture.
 At Highgate, we see our sixth formers, their parents/carers and our teachers co-existing in a virtuous triangle, where each side is fully involved with, and supportive of, the other.

-As well as the hard work that goes into helping our sixth formers feel safe and happy, we are keen to work closely with parents and carers so that we can all be supportive of each other.
-Day-to-day contact is usually through our Heads of House, rather than with individual teachers; this ensures that there is someone in our School who has the full picture.
+Day-to-day contact is usually through our Heads of House, rather than with individual teachers; this ensures that there is someone in the School who has the full picture.